Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Proof of Theorem 2.3

-where $J$ denotes clockwise rotation through $\frac{\pi}{2}$ as before.
+where $J$ denotes clockwise rotation through ${\pi}/{2}$ as before.
 Note that $\eqref{400}$ is solvable for all $t$ since $J\nabla\xi$ is a smooth vector field with compact support in $D$.
-It's easy to see that $J\nabla\xi$ is divergence-free, so by Liouville theorem(see \cite{MP2}, Appendix 1.1) $\Phi_t(x$) is area-preserving.
-Now define
+It is easy to see that $J\nabla\xi$ is divergence-free, so by Liouville theorem(see \cite{MP2}, Appendix 1.1), $\Phi_t(x)$ is an area-preserving transformation for any fixed $t$, that is,